tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/02_hows_work.rst

 [WIFE]_

-    Mandy left finally, and we had a move round.
+    Mandy's gone now, and we had a move round.
-    So I've got the chair by the window now.
+    So I've got the best chair right by the window.

 [HUSBAND]_